BabylonJS/Documentation/content/How_To/mesh/Highlight_Layer.md

 ### Multi Camera

-By default, the highlight layer will apply on all active cameras but it creates extra processing on the camera it is not needed.
+By default, the highlight layer will apply on all active cameras but it creates extra processing on the camera where it is not needed.

-A chance you can easily specify what camera your highlights are related too in the options:
+You can easily specify what camera your highlights are related to in the options:

 ```javascript
 var hl1 = new BABYLON.HighlightLayer("hl1", scene, { camera: camera });